Advocacy Day for Access & Independence

 At Advocacy Day for Access & Independence, we're focusing on the issues that South Carolinian's with disabilities care most about.
 Inclusive Community Living is key to our independence!
 Employment, Transportation, Housing, and Healthcare all affect our ability to be fully included in the community.
 Our lawmakers have a role to play in how we access our communities.
 We can imagine a future where these barriers are unlocked, and our lawmakers hold the keys!

-• The issue areas in the booklet linked above come directly from people with disabilities living in South Carolina.
+• The issue areas in the guide come directly from people with disabilities living in South Carolina.

 • These priorities present barriers.